UBC-STAT/stat545.stat.ubc.ca/content/evaluation/Participation-check-list.md

  Below you can find the check list with all the matreilas needed to get full participation marks.
 Instructor version of the scripts run in class are porvided for your reference.

  > Note that instructor copy is just for your refernce.
 You can't just copy-paste the code made by the instructors and submit it as your participation.
-Please review [Code Plagiarism](https://stat545.stat.ubc.ca/policies/) guidlines
+Please review [Code Plagiarism](https://stat545.stat.ubc.ca/policies/) guidlines to avoid plagiarism.

 1. **Class Meeting 1 Introduction to STAT 545 and GitHub**
     - [x] Register a GitHub account